Jelle-Bijlsma/UTMR/README.md

 sobel filter uses a shared memory array, if set to "copy" you get memory errors.
 I would expect the opposite.
 I dont know why this works.

+**focus**: there is a problem with keyboard input. keyPressEvent is not properly registered.
+I believe this has something to do with window focus..

 If you dont have 4k resolution tough luck.

 Menu buttons are suboptimal